-Whether your property is Leasehold or Freehold is an important distinction.
+There are two main types of property ownership in the UK: freehold and leasehold.
 When you’re purchasing a home, knowing whether you own it in perpetuity or are simply leasing it for a set amount of time is vital.

 What is Freehold?

-Freehold is the absolute ownership of a property and the land it was built on.
-Although the process of buying a house is never truly simple, the idea of freehold is straightforward: you are the owner of the property and land in perpetuity and are responsible for its maintenance.
+Freehold is the absolute ownership of both the property and the land it stands on.
+Freehold ownership is “in perpetuity” – that means forever.
+It’s “free from hold” from any third party.
+Although the process of buying a house is never truly simple, the idea of freehold is straightforward: you are the owner of the property and land and are responsible for its maintenance.

 What is Leasehold?

-It’s important to have a dependable conveyancer if you're contemplating purchasing a leasehold home to ensure you understand every aspect of the lease agreement.
+Leasehold ownership comes with regular extra costs including ground rent and service charges.
+It’s important to have a dependable conveyancer if you're contemplating buying a leasehold property to ensure you understand every aspect of the lease agreement.

 Difference Between Freehold and Leasehold